 We can describe the pixel covariance between pixels located at $(i, j)$ and $(i', j')$ using:

 where $h_\mathrm{back}$ is the amplitude of overall background scatter, $h_\mathrm{row}$ is the amplitude of correlated scatter in each row and similarly $h_\mathrm{col}$ for each column.
 By fitting for the amplitude of $h_\mathrm{back}$, $h_\mathrm{row}$ and $h_\mathrm{col}$, we can constrain how much remaining background scatter is left by the background subtraction.
 We could potentially use this to compare different background subtraction procedures.
-Note that this will not be able to detect whether the background has been oversubtracted or undersubtracted but simply whether there is a lot of correlated scatter between rows, columns or all pixels.
+We note that this does not give us the ability to detect whether the background has been over-subtracted or under-subtracted.
+Instead, it simply allows us to see whether there is a lot of correlated scatter between rows, columns, or all pixels.